 The SDGs aim to "Leave No One Behind" by organizing and setting common goals that transcend the positions of citizens, businesses, central and local governments, NPOs, researchers, and others, regardless of whether they are in developed or developing countries.
-Researchers and local governments alike have their own unique challenges.
-Basically, it is often thought that each sector is the "expert" on such issues and each sector should solve its own problems.
+Everyone has their own role in achieving a solution.
+For example, researchers play the role of researchers, and local governments play the role of local governments.
+Generally speaking, it tends to be thought that each sector should solve problems as "specialists."
 However, by rethinking these issues from the perspective of the SDGs, they become common challenges that everyone in this society should participate in as a concerned party, engage in dialogue, learn from each other, generate ideas, and collaborate by leveraging their strengths.
 Without this basic approach, we will not be able to solve the difficult and complex issues facing our society today.
 And only then will it be possible to create a significant impact that no single sector can produce on its own.

 This program aims to promote co-creative activities (identification and sharing of issues; dialogue, communication, and trust building; design of venues, tools, and management of systems for diverse actors to gather; creation of performance indicators (KPIs) and intermediate goals; development of solution scenarios; feasibility testing in the field; demonstration testing; and development of business plans).
 And to transform society and create a strong, inclusive and sustainable society that leaves no one behind, we support the creation of living knowledge in the form of "scenarios" and "solutions" to create impactful and "meaningful" change in society.